Feedback and Technology

 Digital tools and resources for giving feedback are indeed numerous and somewhat dependent on the specific field of study.
 Most of the current offer is not free of charge.
 Some tools support oral and some written feedback options.

-The list is indefinite new tools are presented daily.
+The list is indefinite and new tools are presented daily.
 Here we provide a short outline as to many different forms in use:

 Jing– the video feedback platform

 Jing is a free TechSmith product which can help you create screencasts and share them easily on the internet.
 Your casts will also be available on your screencast.com profile.
 TechSmith gives you 2GB free storage on Screencast and you can go Pro if this is not enough for your purposes.
 After you install Jing, the software’s toolbar appears on top of your desktop and can be accessed right from there while you are doing anything in any other programmes.
 So you can open a word document, start editing it and video the whole process for the learner to watch at a later time.